Experimental End-to-End Optimization of Directly Modulated Laser-based IM/DD Transmission: Experimental transmission results

 The performance improvement of the E2E scheme over the RX EQ schemes can be better understood by inspecting the waveforms generated by each scheme. \cref{fig:eyediags} shows the eye diagrams of the electrical signals generated by the E2E and the RRC-shaped signals used in the benchmark FFE and VNLE schemes before RX-side equalization.
 The figure shows the 20~GBd signals for a transmission distance of 0, 1 and 2~km, from left to right.
 The 30~GBd signals cannot be plotted due to lack of time resolution in the DSO.

 Looking at the $L = 0$~km case, it becomes apparent that the eye opening of the E2E signal is larger than its counterpart.
 Firstly, the E2E scheme's signal shows a larger distance between adjacent levels than the RRC-shaped signal.
 Additionally, the extinction ratio between the highest and lowest power symbols is also higher.
 Given that both signals are subject to the same power constraints at the TX side, the advantage of the E2E scheme over the RRC-shaped signal must come from the constellation and pulse shaping.
 This can also be seen in the eye width of the pulses in the E2E signal compared to the RRC-shaped one.
 While the RRC-shaped signal decays rapidly toward the center of the eye, the E2E signal decays noticeably slower.
 Another interesting difference is the eye skew in both signals.
 The symbols in the RRC-shaped signal are clearly not horizontally aligned, despite the practical absence of CD.
 This is likely due to gain compression in the laser cavity, that leads to some symbols having a longer rise time than others.
 This effect is mostly absent in the E2E signal, which could also explain the lower error rate in the latter.
 A similar trend can be seen in the 1 and 2~km transmission cases.
 The chirp-CD interaction can induce power fading in both signals, reducing their SNR at the RX side.
 However, they are not impacted in the same way.
 The RRC-shaped signals suffers severe eye closure at 1~km and its eye becomes indistinguishable at 2~km.
 On the other hand, the impact of the higher transmission distance on the E2E signal is significantly lower.
-While the signal is attenuated as the transmission distance increases, its 4 levels remain distinguishable even for $L=2$~km, explaining the SER results in \cref{fig:serresults}.
-The advantage of the E2E scheme points again toward an efficient level tuning and pulse shape design of the E2E signal with respect to the RRC-shaped signal, allowing it to deliver better performance in the presence of CD.
+While the signal is attenuated as the transmission distance increases, its 4 levels remain distinguishable even for $L=2$~km, explaining the SER results in \cref{fig:serresults}. \flag{The difference in amplitude between the three eye diagrams in \cref{fig:eyediags} (top) also shows the substantial power fading introduced by the interaction between CD and chirp as $L$ is increased, which is less pronounced for the E2E scheme.} The advantage of the E2E scheme points again toward an efficient level tuning and pulse shape design of the E2E signal with respect to the RRC-shaped signal, allowing it to deliver better performance in the presence of CD.